AgapiSim/AgapiSim/README.md

 - 👋 Hi, I’m @AgapiSim,
 - 🧬 I am a Biologist and a Master's student in Bioinformatics at Uppsala University.
-- 👀 Interests: integrating Omics data and developing algorithms for prognostic applications.
+- 👀 Interests: integrating AI approaches for prognostics and diagnostics.
 - 🔬 Strong research background in Molecular Biology and Diagnostics.
 - 🖥️ Programming in Python, R, Unix/Bash, and MySQL focusing on data analysis since 2022.